About the course

 Trainee teachers chose us because we have an excellent reputation and offer personalised support.
 Our expert trainers have all been teachers and have years of experience.
 Trainees are attracted to training predominately in school underpinned with our first-rate training days.

 Trainees value our 'personal approach' and the support we offer from initial application queries right through to supporting their Newly Qualified Training (NQT) year.

 On successful completion you will achieve a Postgraduate Certificate in Education (PGCE) with the option of 60 Master Credits and Qualified Teacher Status (QTS).

 We believe in a continuum of professional development and support trainees beyond their training year through to leadership.
 We are a key member of the Portsmouth Education Partnership (PEP) working with the Local Authority and schools to focus on school improvement to get the best outcomes for our children.

 Training is delivered in collaboration with the University of Portsmouth.
-You will spend four days in school from the very start of term and on day five you will attend training.
+You will spend four days in school from the very start of term and on day five you will attend training either at the alliance or the University of Portsmouth.
 University of Portsmouth received a Gold Award in 2017.